SammyEnigma/android-system/README.md

 ```

 ## I got access to system, what can I do?
+First, you need to understand something: All of the following data is based on ASOP.
+Things **WILL** be different / not exist.
+Because this is all "hidden", it really isnt standard and has no reason to be.
+Therefore all vendors that pull from ASOP will most likely modify properties, not include specific paths, etc.

 ### Enable Multi-user on unsupported devices
 You can enable Multi-User support on any android device (even ones like Samsung which do not show this feature to users by default) using the following commands: